harshnative/minute-adder/README.md

 "you can make changes and add feature accordingly or if you are not a developer , then you can contect me , hopefully i can help you"

+the font is pre set to 24 so that its easy on the eyes

 working of the program